bjks/gfp_gaussian_process/README.md

 Each file generated starts with a table with the parameter settings that were used to enable reproducability:
 - The first line is a header for the parameter table and the following 11 lines contain the parameter setting and potentially the final estimates from the optimisation if available.
-The prediction files and the auto_correlation file append the parameter settings of the other segments on after another if multiple segments are present.
+The prediction files and the auto_correlation file append the parameter settings of the other segments one after another if multiple segments are present.
-- The next line is empty
+- The following line is empty

 ### 4.1 maximize
 - Will create 3 files: one for the maximization process (`_interations.csv`), one for the final estimations (`_final.csv`), and a "parameter file" (`_parameter_file.csv`) that can directly be used as an input for a prediction run (this file is formated like the input parameter file and does not contain the table contain the parameter settings)